Diseases & Conditions

 Infection

 Minor infections can be treated with antibiotics and dressing changes.
-More severe infections may require intravenous antibiotics for several weeks at a time.
+More severe infections may require intravenous (IV) antibiotics for several weeks at a time.
 In some cases, surgery may be necessary to get rid of an infection.
-Very rarely, the infection cannot be cleared and amputation may be required.
+Rarely, the infection cannot be cleared, and amputation may be required.

 Stiffness